curtisgray/bot/docs/google_search.md

 # Google Search Tool

-Use the Google Search API to search the web in BotBot.
+Use the Google Search API to search the web in Wingman.

 ## How To Enable